QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Evaluations

-For multivariate QoI functions, we evaluated two sub-types: QoI on data blocks within one data field and QoI vector data among multiple fields.
-In Figure~\ref{fig:evaluation-bq-blocksquare}, we evaluate QPET and the baselines on a fundamental blockwise QoI function: the average of $x^2$ on partitioned fixed-size data blocks.
-We selected this QoI for evaluation because QoI-SZ3 also supports it, so we can directly compare our work to it in this benchmark.
-Comparing the results from SZ3-QPET and QoI-SZ3 in Figure~\ref{fig:evaluation-bq-blocksquare}, it is clear that the QPET has significantly outperformed QoI-SZ3 (which showed unstable performance) in terms of compression ratio.
-On the Miranda dataset, SZ3-QPET's compressor ratio is 75\% higher than QoI-SZ3 when $\tau = 1\mathrm{e}{-3}$.
-When compared to manually-tuned base compressors, SPERR-QPET gains 116\% CR improvement over SPERR on the NYX dataset under $\tau = 1\mathrm{e}{-4}$.
-The improvement of compression ratios in these test cases is attributed to Theorem~\ref{theo:4} because of the large variable numbers (as the block size 64) so that we can apply much higher point-wise QoI ($x^2$) error thresholds on each data point compared to the overall error threshold.
+Multivariate QoI functions contain two sub-categories: QoI on data blocks within one data field and QoI vector data among multiple fields.
+In Figure~\ref{fig:evaluation-bq-block}, for better comparison with baselines (particularly QoI-SZ3/HPEZ and MGARD-QoI), we perform evaluations of QPET and the baselines on the average of $x$ (data value itself), $x^2$ (square of the data value), and $x^3$ (cubic of the data value) on partitioned fixed-size data blocks.
+In Figure~\ref{fig:evaluation-bq-block}~(a) and (b), we can find that MGARD-QoI and QoI-SZ3 present unstable and suboptimal compression ratios, and QoI-HPEZ cannot outperform HPEZ-QPET and SPERR-QPET with an obvious gap between them.
+For $Q(X) = \frac{1}{n_b}\sum x^2$ and $Q(X) = \frac{1}{n_b}\sum x^3$, the 3 QPET-integrated compressors are the top-3 of all compressors, outperforming both parameter-search-based baselines and QoI-SZ3/HPEZ.
+On preserving the $Q(X) = \frac{1}{n_b}\sum x^2$ when compressing the RTM dataset (Figure~\ref{fig:evaluation-bq-block}~(c)), SPERR-QPET gains an aggregated compression ratio of $\approx$ 215 (bit rate of $\approx $0.15) under the QoI error tolerance of $1\mathrm{e}{-4}$, which is 108\% better than the best baseline SPERR-OptZ-R (CR $\approx$ 103).
+On preserving the $Q(X) = \frac{1}{n_b}\sum x^3$ when compressing the Hurricane dataset (Figure~\ref{fig:evaluation-bq-block}~(e)), HPEZ-QPET gains aggregated compression ratios of $\approx$ 121/45.4 under the QoI error tolerance of $1\mathrm{e}{-3}$/$1\mathrm{e}{-4}$, which is 200\%/220\% of HPEZ-OptZ-R compression ratios ( $\approx$ 60.9/20.6).
+The improvement of compression ratios in those test cases is highly attributed to Theorem~\ref{theo:4} because of the large number of variables (same as the block size 64) in the QoIs so that QPET can apply much higher point-wise QoI ($x$/$x^2$/$x^3$) error thresholds on each data point compared to the overall error threshold.

-In Figure~\ref{fig:evaluation-bq-blockcubic} and \ref{fig:evaluation-bq-vector}, we also evaluate several other multivariate QoIs on QPET, which are unsupported by other existing works.
-Figure~\ref{fig:evaluation-bq-blockcubic} presents the QoI-preserved compression on block average of $x^3$.
-Similarly with the average $x^2$ SZ3/HPEZ-QPET achieved incredible compression ratio improvements over SZ3/HPEZ.
-Besides, we evaluated 3 vector QoIs, on all the 3D velocity vectors (across 3 data snapshots) in those datasets.
-Over vector QoIs, QPET provides satisfactory compression ratio improvements under all test cases.
-For the hurricane dataset, with $Q(x)=\sqrt{u^2+v^2+w^2}$ and $\tau = 1\mathrm{e}{-3}$, QPET on SPERR improve the compression ratio by 25\%.
-For the Hurricane dataset, with $Q(x)=u^2+v^2+w^2$ and $\tau = 1\mathrm{e}{-4}$, QPET on all compressors improves the CR by more than 30\%.
+In Figure~\ref{fig:evaluation-bq-vector}, we also evaluate several vector-style multivariate QoIs.
+On those vector QoIs, QPET also provides satisfactory compression ratio improvements under all test cases.
+On the Hurricane dataset, with $Q(x)=\sqrt{u^2+v^2+w^2}$ and $\tau = 1\mathrm{e}{-3}$, SPERR-QPET improves the compression ratio of SPERR-OptZ-R by 25\%.
+On the NYX dataset, with $Q(x)=u^2+v^2+w^2$ and $\tau$ = $1\mathrm{e}{-3}$/$1\mathrm{e}{-4}$, HPEZ-QPET improves the CR of the baselines by over 140\%/80\%.